At Upton Junior School we recognise that every child is a unique individual. Our mission statement is:

 Every year on an on-going cycle, staff training is delivered or updated so staff have the appropriate skills to support our children.
 These have included training sessions on:

-- How to support children with a learning need e.g. precision monitoring.
+How to support children with a learning need

-We also carry out coaching sessions where staff learn skills off of each other.
+We also carry out coaching sessions where staff learn skills from of each other and bespoke training sessions are held if there is a specific need.

 8. How will my child be included in activities outside the classroom including school trips